 When you open up Google Scholar, you will see alongside some of your results the words 'Full Text Available'.
 Click on the link.
 You may see a page saying 'If the page does not display, then open the page in a new window'.
 Click on this link to view your article.

-Learning Resources provides access to over eight thousand electronic journals, including access to issues published over the last ten years.
-These include both items we have in print and others we get access to through subscription to collections and databases such as General One File.
+Bradford College Library provides access to over 60,000 electronic journals, including access to issues published over the last ten years.
+These include both items we have in print and others we get access to through subscription.
+These are not always available to you using Google.

 Electronic journals can be accessed from either the library website or the library catalogue, where you can search for a journal by its title or subject.
 Once you have accessed a journal you will be able to search through that one journal for an article to search through more than one journal at a time you will need to use a database.